Partner with Ankenbrandt Group to Hire the Best Team For Your Business

 When you call the office, please identify yourself.
-We get so many calls a day we need you to give us your first and last name.
+We get so many calls a day we were hoping you could give us your first and last name.
 Dave knows a lot of Joe’s!

-Mostly importantly, good communication skills.
+Most importantly, good communication skills.
 Speak and write in complete sentences.
 Don’t write and speak in “text talk” or acronyms.
-Look at people when they are talking to you so they know you are listening.
+Look at people when they are talking to you, so they know you are listening.

 Good manners and social skills –